 - Loan/lease gap.
-Protect your business from paying on a car’s loan or lease after a total vehicle loss.
+This coverage protects your business from paying on a car’s loan or lease after a total vehicle loss.
 This coverage applies to amounts not covered by the claim.

 - New vehicle replacement.
 Replace your much-needed business vehicles if they’re totaled in an accident.

 - Rental reimbursement.
 Cover the cost of a rental so that you can carry out basic business duties while your car is in the shop.

 - Income loss/downtime coverage.
 Bridge the gap on your risk of losing revenue when dealing with a commercial vehicle accident.

 - Nontrucking liability.
 If you own commercial trucks, you may want to protect them for use outside of your business.

 - Trailer interchange.
 Get coverage for non-owned commercial trailers you use with your company trucks.